ss-sonic/qume-api/README.md

 This is a low level wrapper with zero dependencies focussed on speed:

-- Disables Nagle's algorithm
-- No complex code
 - No third party libraries
-- Allows you to pre compile your message (see below under low latency usage)\
+- Allows you to pre compile your message (see below under low latency usage)

 ## Usage